Vignesh04011/Multimodal-Emotion-Detector/README.md

 5. Built a live dashboard using React.js and Firebase to display emotions and sensor values

-I understand this is a major issue, and I’ve now learned the importance of regular backups and version control.

 📑 What I Still Have
 Even though the code is lost, I have a detailed project report that includes: